The Complexity of Aggregates over Extractions by Regular Expressions: Preliminaries

 \n#1{\textsf{ {#1}}} \s#1{\texttt{#1}}

 \begin{example} Consider the document in Figure~\ref{fig:MainExampleWithWeights} and assume that we want to calculate the total number of mentioned events.
 The relation $R$ at the bottom left depicts a possible extraction of locations with their number of events.
-The relation $W$ on the bottom middle weights assigned to the strings, and the relation on the bottom right the string relation, where each tuple is annotated with a weight corresponding to $W,R,$ and $\doc$.
+The table in the bottom middle depicts a weighted string relation $W$ (where the weight of each string is in the rightmost column).
+The relation on the bottom right depicts the string relation where each tuple is annotated with a weight corresponding to $W,R,$ and $\doc$.
 To get an understanding of the total number of events, we may want to take the sum over the weights of the extracted tuples, namely $7 + 10 + 4 + 3 = 24$. \end{example}

 For a spanner $\spanner$, a document $\doc$, and weight function $\w$, we denote by $\wCodom(\spanner,\doc,\w)$ the set of weights of output tuples of $\spanner$ on $\doc$, that is, $\wCodom(\spanner, \doc,\w) = \{\w(\doc,\tup) \mid \tup \in \spanner(\doc)\}$.
 Furthermore, let $\wCodom(\w) \subseteq \Q$ be the set of weights assigned by $\w$, that is, $k \in \wCodom(\w)$ if and only if there is a document $\doc$ and a $\doc$-tuple $\tup$ with $\w(\doc,\tup) = k$.